ryan-mars/cucumber-instruments/README.md

 ## Installation

+Install it

+    $ sudo gem install cucumber-instruments

+### Bundler

-Add this line to your application's Gemfile:
+Alternatively if you're using Bundler you can add this line to your application's Gemfile:

     gem 'cucumber-instruments'